jenicek/swisshacks/README.md

 This project is configured with GitHub Actions for CI/CD:

 1. Pull requests to `main` branch trigger a Terraform plan
-2. Merges to `main` branch trigger automated deployment to AWS
+2. Merges to `main` branch trigger automated deployment to AWS:
+   - Backend deployed to ECS Fargate
+   - Frontend static files built and deployed to S3/CloudFront

 ### Required GitHub Secrets